RanaAbdulRaheem/RanaAbdulRaheem/README.md

 ### Hi there 👋

-🔭 I’m currently working on honing my programming skills and diving into various computer science projects to gain practical experience.

-🌱 I’m currently learning new technologies and frameworks to stay up-to-date with the ever-evolving field of computer science.

-👯 I’m looking to collaborate on exciting and innovative projects that challenge my problem-solving abilities and contribute to real-world solutions.

-🤔 I’m looking for help with staying updated on the latest trends in technology and connecting with like-minded individuals passionate about coding.

-💬 Ask me about anything related to computer science, algorithms, or software development.
-I love discussing and sharing knowledge!
+🔭 I'm currently working on empowering young minds as a Coder Coach at Coder Sports Academy since December 2021.
+In this role, I lead engaging demonstrations in JavaScript, Python, Java, and HTML to enhance the coding skills of children.
+Additionally, I provide individual and small group tutoring, offering assistance in mastering assignments and reinforcing key learning concepts.
+My responsibilities also include updating classroom computers, providing hardware and software support to students, and organizing coding games to promote holistic development.

+🌱 I'm currently learning and applying advanced concepts in my university projects.
+One noteworthy project is "Threads and Simulations," where I served as a team member.
+We built a ghost game simulation using the C programming language, leveraging multi-threading to optimize data flow and reduce simulation response time.
+I implemented linked lists for improved runtime and space efficiency, utilizing concurrent programming techniques such as process management and threads.
+Through weekly team meetings, I contribute progress reflections and set goals for the next week's activities.

+👯 I'm looking to collaborate on innovative projects that involve system-level development and the implementation of advanced data structures.
+My skills include successfully implementing various data structures such as rootish arrays, skip lists, and red-black trees.
+I've also collaborated with peers to deepen our understanding of multiple data structures, fostering a collaborative learning environment.

+🤔 I'm looking for help with exploring new technologies and methodologies to enhance my coding prowess.
+I'm open to mentorship opportunities that allow me to gain insights from experienced professionals in the field.

+💬 Ask me about my experience in building the "Open Gallery App," a responsive web app created using JavaScript, HTML/CSS, MongoDB, Template Engine (pug), and AJAX.
+This project provided an exhibition space for artists, featuring a well-designed database for art items and catering to two types of users: patrons and artists.
+I successfully deployed the app to Carleton University OpenStack, showcasing my proficiency in RESTful design principles, proper HTTP status codes, error handling, and asynchronous operations.

-📫 How to reach me: Feel free to drop me a message on GitHub or connect with me on LinkedIn.
-I'm always open to networking and discussions about tech!
+📫 How to reach me: Feel free to connect with me through my GitHub profile, where you can explore my coding projects and contributions.
+I'm always open to discussions and collaborations with fellow enthusiasts.
-- ⚡ Fun fact: ...

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=RanaAbdulRaheem&layout=compact&theme=vision-friendly-dark)](https://github.com/anuraghazra/github-readme-stats)